jyothir-369/Movie-Recommendation-Using-AIML/README.md

 🎬 Movie Recommendation System using AI/ML
-A simple yet effective content-based movie recommender built with Python, Pandas, and Scikit-learn.
-It suggests movies similar to your input based on genres, cast, crew, keywords, and overviews.
+A simple yet effective content-based movie recommender built using Python, Pandas, and Scikit-learn.
+It suggests movies similar to a given input based on genres, cast, crew, keywords, and overview.

 🚀 Overview
-This project demonstrates how machine learning and natural language processing (NLP) can be used to build a movie recommendation engine.
-It's ideal for learners of AI/ML looking for a hands-on application with real-world datasets.
+This project demonstrates how machine learning and natural language processing (NLP) can be used to build a practical movie recommendation engine.

+It’s an ideal project for AI/ML learners looking for a hands-on application using real-world datasets.

 🎯 Features
 🔍 Content-Based Filtering using movie metadata